tmorin/ceb/book/messaging/inversion.md

 # Inversion

+> The definition of the Inversion module is part of the NPM package [@tmorin/ceb-messaging-inversion](https://www.npmjs.com/package/@tmorin/ceb-messaging-inversion).

 Command and Query handlers as well as Event listeners can be discovered and managed by Inversion on the container initialization.
 The module `MessagingModule` takes care of the discovery, registration and also disposition of handlers and listeners at the container end of life.